yy9669/CookMap/README.md

 How To Play: Press A/D to move left/right.
 Press SPACE to jump.
 Click "Cook" with mouse to make some dish.
 Drag your cooked dish to the Guard to bribe him and pass.

 Sources:
-The assests mainly comes from GIMP-2.10 and Kenny.nl (https://www.kenney.nl)
+The assests mainly come from GIMP-2.10 and Kenny.nl (https://www.kenney.nl)

 This game was built with [NEST](NEST.md).